-Marketers all seem so preoccupied with appealing to Millennials - the media savvy generation, that they've forgotten about the demographic who really has money to spend - the Baby Boomers.
+Marketers all seem so preoccupied with advertising and promoting to Millennials - the media savvy generation, that they've forgotten about targeting the demographic who really has money to spend - the Baby Boomers.

-This generation is becoming increasingly social media competent and has disposable income to spend.
-So how do you appeal to this group?
+I think they are really missing a vital trick.
+This generation is increasingly social media competent and has that important disposable income to spend.

 Don't assume they don't use social media.
-As time goes by, more and more of this group are setting up social media accounts, embracing new platforms and downloading new apps.
+As time goes by, more and more of this group are setting up social media accounts, embracing new platforms and downloading new apps and becoming increasingly competent and comfortable with this technology.
 Assuming that the whole of your Twitter following are sub-25 is a huge mistake to make.

-Take a look at the analytics software on your social media pages for a breakdown of who your audience currently is, and consider publishing content to appeal to this demographic.
+Take time to look at the analytics software on your social media pages for a breakdown of who your audience currently is, and consider publishing content and revising your marketing strategy to appeal more to this demographic.